-Currently, many non-EU citizens do not need a visa to visit Europe.
-Starting in 2021, however, this will change.
-Non-EU citizens who wish to travel to Denmark will need an ETIAS visa waiver for Denmark.
-It is important to know that this is the same for all EU countries found within the Schengen Area, not just for Denmark.
+Many non-EU citizens do not need a visa to visit Europe for up to 90 days.
+From 2022, non-EU citizens who wish to travel to Denmark will, however, need an ETIAS visa waiver.
+This new entry requirement applies to all EU countries in the Schengen Area, not just Denmark.

-The European Travel Information and Authorization System or ETIAS is a visa waiver program that will be put in place in efforts to strengthen the borders of the Schengen Zone.
-This is done by screening and tracking non-EU visitors who enter and travel throughout Denmark as well as the entirety of the Schengen Zone.
+ETIAS is a visa waiver programme that will strengthen external Schengen borders.
+This will be done by screening and tracking non-EU visitors who enter and travel throughout Denmark and the rest of the Schengen zone.

 Denmark, the EU, and the Schengen Area

-Once the area is entered, a visitor can travel around without hard borders or additional passport controls.
-As a part of the Schengen Zone, tourists who visit Denmark can travel to any of the other Schengen countries with a Danish ETIAS.
+Once the area is entered, a visitor can travel around without facing hard borders or additional passport controls.
+As a part of the Schengen block, tourists who visit Denmark can travel to any of the other Schengen countries with a Danish ETIAS.

-Once the system is in place, citizens of non-EU countries will have to apply for ETIAS before they travel to Denmark or any of the other Schengen countries.
-Even those who are currently allowed to travel to Europe visa-free will need an ETIAS starting as soon as 2021.
+Once the system is in place, citizens of visa-exempt non-EU countries will have to apply for ETIAS before they travel to Denmark or any of the other Schengen countries.
+More than 60 nations are eligible for visa-free access to Denmark and the rest of the travel zone.

-The ETIAS Denmark oversees all applicants who wish to enter Denmark itself, plus any other Schengen country within the EU.
-Once applicants are approved they will be able to travel within the Schengen Zone for up to 90 days.
+The ETIAS Denmark verifies all applicants who wish to enter Denmark itself, plus any other Schengen country within the EU.
+Once applicants are approved they will be able to travel within the Schengen zone for up to 90 days per 180-day period.

 The requirements to apply for a Danish ETIAS are as follows: